The cart is empty!

 We know what you want and we know how to do it, that’s why we designed this tour for those women who want to know Colombia, the country with the second-highest biodiversity in the world, behind Brazil (Around 7 times Colombia´s size).
 While looking for birds, this tour also takes you to discover experiences with Colombian women who will tell you how they got out of the war looking for sustainable alternatives and indigenous communities that saw in bird watching another way to get involved in the local conservation of their environment whereas have some extra income.

-Dates: 7 - 14 June 2023 (8 days)
+Dates: 2 - 9 November 2024 (8 days)

 Limit: 7 people